 As an avid Monstera enthusiast with several years of experience growing adansonii and deliciosa varieties, I was instantly drawn to the allure of the Thai Constellation.
 Last year, I finally decided to add this rare beauty to my collection.
 Determined to find a good deal (these plants can be upwards of $200, and I wasn’t about to spend that much!), I opted for a smaller, younger plant online.

-When it arrived, it was a tiny 4-inch cutting with just a few small leaves.
-I was taken a back at how small it was given I spent about $50 on it but was immediately captivated by its unique variegation and eager to give it the best possible care so it can grow, mature, and thrive.
+When it arrived, my thai constellation monstera was a cute, tiny 4-inch cutting with just a few small leaves.
+I was taken aback at how small it was given I spent about $50 on it but was immediately captivated by its unique variegation and eager to give it the best possible care so it can grow, mature, and thrive.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)